How to remove ransomware

 Protect yourself from ransomwareProtect yourself from ransomware by enabling Controlled Folder Access

 Numerous articles appeared on online media entitling 2020 to be the year of ransomware.
 As the world was paralyzed by the COVID-19 pandemic, threats like Djvu, Phobos, Dharma, and REvil grew rampant online.
-Netizens were entrapped between three options – either pay the ransom and rely on hackers mercy, restore data from backup files (at the best case of scenario) or give up the files.
+Netizens were entrapped between three options – either pay the ransom and rely on hackers mercy, restore data from backup files (at the best case scenario), or give up the files.

 Fortunately, cyber specialists and international law enforcement forces have worked tirelessly on the project which, later on, was introduced as NoMoreRansom.
 National High Tech Crime Unit of the Netherlands’ police, Europol’s European Cybercrime Centre, Kaspersky Lab, and Intel Security are credited for this initiative.
 It helps victims affected by crypto-malware.

 Users, who have been struck with XData ransomware, might find the tool to decode their files for free.
 AES-NI, Globe ransomware, TeslaCrypt, and HiddenTear victims will also find a solution.
-With the expanding network of partners, NoMoreRansom keeps also gives prevention tips.
+With the expanding network of partners, NoMoreRansom also gives prevention tips.
 The developers note that ransomware education is gaining more importance as mere cautiousness may save from highly troublesome and severe outcomes.

 Latest ransomware added to the database

-Information updated: 2021-01-11
+Information updated: 2024-05-30

 Read in other languages